kickscondor/fraidycat/README.md

 Feel free to file an issue for any site you want added - I will try to help you!

-### Sync Support

-The only way to sync your follows at the moment is through your browser account.
-So, if you are using Firefox, you must be signed in as the same user with the same browser and Fraidycat installed on both machines.

-**Sync support is not sophisticated!
-It cannot do complex merging of changes.
-It also may take a few minutes for a browser to update from a sync.**

-You can really only get sync support if you install from an official web store or if you install [from source](#Installation) in Chrome.

-Be aware that each browser will fetch feeds independently - so they may fall out of sync as they try to stay updated.
-However, every time you add or edit or remove a follow, your other computers will be notified.

 ### Importance

 Fraidycat lets you assign an 'importance' to your feeds.
 They are: